To be able to deploy the Session Recording solution you need to have the following packages installed: tlog, SSSD, cockpit-session-recording.

 There are two possibilities for replaying recorded sessions.

-The second option is to manage your recorded sessions from the RHEL 8 web console, which we will use for this lab.
+The first option is to manage your recorded sessions from the RHEL 8 web console, which we will use for this lab.

-The RHEL 8 web console has a whole interface for managing recorded sessions.
-You can choose the session you want to review directly from the Session Recording page, where the list of your recorded session is.
+The RHEL 8 web console has an interface that could be used to manage recorded sessions.
+You can choose the session you want to review directly from the Session Recording page, where the list of your recorded sessions are.
+You might have to reload that page.

 Example 2.1: Example list of recorded sessions

-By clicking on one of the sessions you are presented with a player to view the recording in as shown:
+Click on one of the sessions and you are presented with a player to view the recording in as shown: